 Case studies on design and production with various colours and materials

 Industrial design and construction of the new generation echo sounders.

 - For the upper part, the “glass” is poured separately and silkscreened.
 This glass is used as a mortar piece, which is poured over the plastic.

-- The resulting plastic part with glass is poured in rubber (TPU), which also forms the elastic buttons, serves as a protective bumper and is a "gasket" to ensure tightness of the enclosure when assembled with the bottom part, which is produced in the same way, but without mortgaging parts.
+- The resulting plastic part with glass is poured in rubber (TPU), which also forms the elastic buttons, serves as a protective bumper, and is a “gasket” to ensure the tightness of the case when assembled with the bottom part, which is produced in the same way, but without mortgaging parts.

-To implement this idea, the optimal serial technology was chosen - a two-component (2k) casting, which uses a special machine with two installed molds.
+To implement this idea, the optimal serial technology was chosen – a two-component (2k) casting, which uses a special machine with two installed moulds.

 Qoobi One, a wireless vacuum tube preamp